 When can I choose an insurance plan?

 New insurance plans can only be chosen during open enrollment.
-Open enrollment for Colorado for 2022 is from November 1, 2021 to January 15, 2022.
-You can also sign up for or change your coverage outside of open enrollment if you have a qualifying life event, such as a marriage, a birth, a death, or a change in insurance offered through your job.
+Open enrollment for Colorado for 2024 runs from November 1, 2023 through January 15, 2024.
+You can sign up for or change your coverage outside of open enrollment if you have a qualifying life event, such as a marriage, a birth, a death, or a change in insurance offered through your job.
 If you miss the open enrollment window and do not have a qualifying life event, you will not be able to get insurance until the next open enrollment period.